Skip to main content

 Deep-Dive Questions

 We look at the severity and constellation of symptoms (more symptoms, more disruptive, more reasonable a trial), the timing relative to menopause (the closer to perimenopause, the better the safety profile), risk factors (personal or strong family history of breast cancer, venous thromboembolism, recent cardiovascular events all change the conversation), and patient preferences.
-We are not policy-driven on either side; some patients are well-served by hormone therapy, some are not, and the conversation is the point.
+We are not policy-driven on either side; some patients are well-served by hormone therapy and some are not, so we work it out together.

 The evidence for low-dose testosterone in women is strongest for hypoactive sexual desire disorder after other causes have been addressed.
 The data is not yet strong enough to recommend testosterone broadly for fatigue, mood, or weight loss in women.
-We use it selectively when the indication is real.
+We use it selectively, when the indication is clear.

-Philadelphia has world-class OB-GYN and endocrinology programs at Penn, Jefferson, and Drexel, but the waitlist to see them for non-acute hormone concerns can run months.
+Philadelphia has world-class OB-GYN and endocrinology programs at Penn, Jefferson, Drexel, Temple, and Main Line Health, but the waitlist to see them for non-acute hormone concerns can run months.
 Most perimenopausal care realistically happens in primary care, and most primary care visits are too short to do it well.
 A direct primary care practice with 60-90 minute slots is structurally better-suited to manage this kind of presentation than the standard model.

 Hormone therapy is rarely a permanent decision either way.
-We re-evaluate annually.
-Some patients stay on hormone therapy for years; some taper after a few.
-Some never start.
-The decision is updated as the body changes, the data evolves, and the symptoms shift.
+We re-evaluate every year.
+Some patients stay on hormone therapy for years, some taper after a few, and some never start.
+The decision is updated as the body changes, the data evolves, and the symptoms change.

 Related Intelligence